 When a loved one dies because of someone else’s behavior, what would already have been a great loss can become even more painful.
 Wrongful death is a statutory action, which can provide compensation to the surviving family of a person who has passed away due to the wrongful conduct of another.
 Normally, wrongful death compensation can be claimed by a spouse or child, but it may be available to another individual, depending on the circumstances.
-An expert Los Angeles wrongful death attorney will be able to assess the specifics of your case, and advice on whether you may have a claim.
+An expert Los Angeles wrongful death attorney will be able to assess the specifics of your case and advise on whether you may have a claim.

 When Does Wrongful Death Law Apply?